 - Check your Website Load Speed

-Confused as how your website could affect your Facebook engagement?
+Are you confused about how your website could affect your Facebook engagement?

 If you’re one of the many businesses who use social media platforms to redirect casual users to your website and hook them up, you may want to listen up.

-A few weeks ago, we covered Facebook’s coming new update.
+Recently we covered Facebook’s coming new update.

-Among all of the other things to consider on how your post reaches audience, the new update will now start crawling into your shared links and consider its loading time.
+Among all of the other things to consider on how your post reaches your audience, the new update will now start crawling into your shared links and consider its loading time.
 It will then compare it to the speed results of other competing links published by users and business pages alike.

 Facebook will start ranking every link’s load page.
 The faster pages will rank higher.
 While this also means slower pages could receive lower rankings.